williamQyq/NLP/README.md

 - [Classifiers Visualization Folder](/classifier/ArticleClassifier&EmotionPrediction.ipynb)

 ## Emotion Detection with TensorFlow
-We implement term frequency (TF) and term frequency-inverse document frequency (TF-IDF) from scratch and use them to train a TensorFlow model for classifing six different emotions in corpus.
+We implement term frequency (TF) and term frequency-inverse document frequency (TF-IDF) from scratch and use them to train a TensorFlow model for classifying six different emotions in corpus.
 - [Emotion Detection Implementation Folder](/classifier/ArticleClassifier&EmotionPrediction.ipynb)

 ## Word Embedding Models